 - Calculated as an average over all slots in the 24-slot constellation, normalized annually; - Given that the SPS SIS is available from the slot at the start of the hour.

-During this reporting period there were no unscheduled outages affecting the baseline constellation.
-Therefore the continuity in this period was 100%, which does meet the requirement of 99.98%.
+During this reporting period there were two unscheduled outages affecting the baseline constellation totalling 1085.20 hrs.
+Therefore, the continuity in this period was 97.9%, which does not meet the requirement of 99.98%.